greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/image-guidelines_1.md

 ---
-title: "Image Guidelines"
+title: Image Guidelines
-description: "The purpose of this page is to present guidelines for image file formats."
+description: The purpose of this page is to present guidelines for image file formats.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/image-guidelines_1/
+linkTitle: Image Guidelines
+type: docs
 ---

 **Please note that deviation from these guidelines will increase production time.**